 - They might produce some unwanted overtones if you don’t tune your drums perfectly

 Up next on our list we have the legendary Remo Ambassador Coated Drum Heads.
 The Remo Ambassador is categorically the popular drum head in the world, and for good reason!

 Ambassador drum heads offer warm and open tones and they are highly articulate and responsive to play.
 The single ply 10-mil film works wonders and prove themselves to be a time-tested classic within the drumming world.

-This set consists of 12”, 13” and 16” drum heads which are all constructed with a 1-ply 10-mil coated film.
+These drum heads are constructed with a 1-ply 10-mil coated film.
 These drum heads represent the industry standard for quality, resonant drum heads that are incredibly versatile and provide premium and natural sounding drum tones.